Geometric Sample Bias in Borehole Image Log Data

 The following is a step-by-step guide to using the fractoolbox to generate isogenic contours and a contoured plot of fracture poles with the Terzaghi correction applied.

 The Juypter notebook containing this workflow can be downloaded from my GitHub.
-Test well survey and fracture data sets are also available in the fractoolbox.
+Test well survey and fracture data sets are also available in my fractoolbox.

 I’ve not yet deployed fractoolbox as a python package so it needs to be in the same directory as your work.
 Follow the instructors on the fractoolbox readme to get set up.
 The fractoolbox will be used to generate the isogenic contours and do some of the typical fracture data handling (eg converting dip-direction to strike).